patbil/thesis-smart-home-backend/README.md

 Note: Some endpoints interact with physical devices — calls to device modules will have side effects on GPIO/I2C.

-## Inferred Database Schema

-See `schema.sql` for the CREATE TABLE statements inferred from the code.
-Create the schema before starting the app.

 ## Wiring & Photos

 ![Wiring1](docs/images/1.jpg)